maolopez/Deploying-to-GCP-with-Terraform-and-Ansible/README.md

 # Deploying-to-GCP-with-Terraform-and-Ansible

 **Purpose** The first step is deploying an Ansible-Master VM on your GCP project from your local machine and after that a second step is for that Ansible-Master VM to deploy a third VM on GCP internally.
-The idea of the whole ecercise is to do it totally automated.
+The idea of the whole exercise is to do it totally automated.

 ### Requirements before to start: